Skip to content

 Performers belong to traveling troupes, living and working together as they tour the country.
 Many have trained from childhood to perfect their craft.

-What makes this experience truly unique is how close you are to the action.
 You’ll feel the energy of the stage, see every expression, and become part of the live performance.
 It’s an unforgettable encounter with authentic Japanese entertainment.